 Resilience is essentially the accumulation of protective factors vs. risk factors.
 Think of it like a scale: Stack the protective factors on one side and the risk factors on the other.

 Children become resilient when the effect of the protective factors outweighs the risk factors.
-This means that children with a history of adversity may require a lot more positives to tip the scale and become resilient.
+This means that children with a history of significant adversity may require a lot more positives to tip the scale and become resilient.

 So what are these protective factors that can help children adapt and cope with hardship?